-The webinar will help funders understand the role of mobile homes in society, with a specific focus on increased risks for mobile home residents before and during a disaster, and the way in which mobile homes can play a unique role in disaster recovery.
+The webinar helped funders understand the role of mobile homes in society, with a specific focus on increased risks for mobile home residents before and during a disaster, and the way in which mobile homes can play a unique role in disaster recovery.

-John Cooper, assistant vice president for public partnership and outreach at Texas A&M University and a member of CDP’s Advisory Council, will moderate the discussion.
+John Cooper, Assistant Vice President, Division of Academic and Strategic Collaborations at Texas A&M University, and a member of CDP’s Advisory Council, moderated the discussion and panelists included: